I use to be one of your typical “gym-junkies”….. intensive fasted cardio in the mornings followed by a hard-core weight session in the evening.

 No, I am definitely not as lean or as defined as I was 10 years ago but I am much stronger & much more confident in a completely different way.

-I now do regular yoga & bodyweight exercises called BODY BASE which I incorporate in all of my programs.
+I now do regular yoga & bodyweight exercises from my BEACH BODY WORKOUT SYSTEM.
 I also enjoy hiking, beach walks & regular meditation & breathing.
-All of this helps me manage anxiety as well constantly give me gratitude & love to my body.
+All of this helps me manage anxiety as well as constantly give me gratitude & love for my body.